 This piece is part of Assemble Papers 13 Mind the Gap, published at the beginning of February 2021.
 Find the print version of Mind the Gap at cafes across Melbourne, or order a copy from our webshop and pay only postage costs.

-Annette Lin is the assistant editor at Assemble Papers, and a writer covering the design and culture and their intersection with migration, displacement and housing.
-She joins us after three years as a freelance journalist and cultural critic based in Mexico, writing for publications including the Washington Post, Teen Vogue and Foreign Policy.
+Annette Lin is a writer covering the design and culture and their intersection with migration, displacement and housing.
+She was Assemble Papers Assistant Editor in 2021.
+She has experience writing for publications including the Washington Post, Teen Vogue and Foreign Policy.
 Prior to that, she studied journalism and architecture at Columbia University, and lived in London, New York City and Sydney.
 In her spare time, she likes cooking (and eating) and dancing.